ventus-ag/docs/_docs/coretasks/API-Users.md

 2) On the following page enter the user name (Eg. "User1"), password and an optional description as shown below:
 ![](../../assets/img/API-Users/API-Users2.png)

-Once a User is created, you will be able to access OpenStack endpoints directly with your project ID, username and password.
+Once a User is created, you will be able to access Ventus Cloud endpoints directly with your project ID, username and password.

 ## Get OpenRC file